AlexMFV/visualstudio-docs/docs/ide/visual-studio-performance-tips-and-tricks.md

 Visual Studio automatically reopens documents that were left open in the previous session.
 This can prolong the times it takes to load a solution by up to 30% or more, depending on the project type and the documents being opened.
 Designers like Windows Forms and XAML, and some JavaScript and typescript files, can be slow to open.

-Visual Studio notifies you in a yellow bar when automatic document restore is causing a solution to load significantly slower.
+Visual Studio notifies you in a yellow bar when the automatic document restore is causing a solution to load significantly slower.
 You can disable automatic file reopening by following these steps:

 1. Select **Tools** > **Options** to open the **Options** dialog box.